 What to Expect Hiking Kuliouou Ridge Loop Trail

-The loop trail immediately puts you to work.
+Much like the Kuliouou Ridge Trail, the loop route immediately puts you to work.
 The trail begins in a dense forest that causes you to question if you’re even on a trail.

 As a rule of thumb, always tug on the ropes before placing your trust in them.